Comments

 Assistant Deans (Research)

-(12) The Assistant Dean (Research) are responsible for facilitating disclosures of research activities involving foreign entities or individuals.
+(12) The Associate Dean (Research) are responsible for facilitating disclosures of research activities involving foreign entities or individuals.

 Research Integrity Advisors